Pitching & Writing Masterclass

 The Conversation is a not-for-profit publisher of expert research analysis.
 We commission evidence-based content from academics and researchers, then edit it in collaboration with authors to reach a large global audience.

 Even though we publish stories by academics, we help our authors reach a diverse readership; 85% of our readers are non-academics, including 13% working in government or policy roles.

 Where do we offer masterclasses?
 What does it cost?

 Our masterclass is delivered by a senior Conversation editor via two, 2-hour interactive Zoom sessions over two days, with online and offline writing assignments.
-Two editors are on hand to provide feedback.

-We limit standard sessions to 10 participants, so editors have time to give individual feedback.
+We limit standard sessions to 5 participants, so our senior editor has time to give individual feedback.
 Individual bookings are available.

 The cost is $690 + GST AUD ($745 NZD, GST free) per person.

 Masterclass Cancellation Policy

 When you book your masterclass, you are holding a space that is no longer available to our other participants.
 If cancellation or date change is necessary, we require that you let us know a week in advance by emailing firstname.lastname@example.org.
 Places are in high demand, and your advanced notice will allow another participant to access the masterclass.
 A no show or late cancellation for reasons other than illness will not be eligible for a refund or change to another date.